portworx/lcfs/README.md

 Operations within a layer is independent of the total number of layers present in the file system.
 Traditional filesystem snapshot implementations are problematic in this operation since snapshots are point-in-time images and snapshots may form a chain.
 Therefore, operations on older snapshots may be negatively impacted.
 However, LCFS treats each snapshot, regardless of the number of snapshots, as a sibling of the original layer.
 This is more meaningful to this container image use case.

 Unlike a traditional file system, layers in a graph are deleted in the reverse order those are created.
 The newest layer is deleted first, and then the one created just before it.
 A layer in the middle of chain or the base layer cannot be deleted when there is a newer layer on top of that layer still around.
 This simplifies the overall snapshot design since deleting a snapshot in the middle/beginning of the chain is a lot more complex to get working.
-For example, each layer easily track space allocated for storing data created/modified by the layer and any such space can be freed without worrying about some other layer sharing any such data.
+For example, each layer can easily track space allocated for storing data created/modified by the layer and any such space can be freed without worrying about some other layer sharing any such data.

 Also layers are not for rolling back, thus it does not have to incur some of the complexities of snapshots in a traditional file system.
 There is also no need to provide any block level differences between any two layers.